 PAYCHEX INC New Standards Disclosure

-Recently adopted accounting pronouncements: Effective for the Company's Annual Report on Form 10-K for fiscal 2025, the Company adopted Accounting Standards Update (“ASU”) No. “Segment Reporting (Topic 280): Improvements to Reportable Segment Disclosures.”
-The requirements of this ASU are disclosure-related and did not have an impact on the Company’s financial condition, results of operations, or cash flows.
-Refer to Note R of this Item 8 for further discussion of the Company’s segment reporting.
+Recently adopted accounting pronouncements: Effective for the Company's Annual Report on Form 10-K for fiscal 2026, the Company adopted Accounting Standard Update ("ASU") No. “Income Taxes (Topic 740): Improvements to Income Tax Disclosures” using a retrospective application approach.
+The requirements of this ASU are disclosure-related and do not have an impact on the Company’s financial condition, results of operations, or cash flows.
+The ASU requires additional detail in the income tax rate reconciliation, including quantitative thresholds for reconciling items, and mandates disaggregation of income taxes paid among federal, state, and foreign jurisdictions, with further breakdowns for significant individual jurisdictions.
+Refer to Note L of the Notes to Consolidated Financial Statements included in Item 8 of this Form 10-K for additional information regarding income taxes.

 Historical Timeline